joes0451/ADev/ReadMe.txt

 Search: Search Dialog for searching through long Logcat or other output
 		in the console window.
 'Reset Next' starts the search from the top.

-		You can select part of a line where you want to start the search and use 'Reset Next'.
+		At any point you can select part of a line and when you hit "Reset Next" in the Search Dialog it will begin searching from there.
+		This is useful for skipping large parts of the output.

 Refresh Properties:
         Refreshes the settings in config.properties.

 Select All:
 		Allows you to select all the logcat or other console window text.

 Gradle builds:
 		Make sure that you have 'android_sdk_path', 'gradle_path' and 'java_path' paths defined	in 'config.properties'.